Software Installation and Management

 • Number of Cores and Clock Speed:

-More cores can improve performance, especially for models requiring extensive parallel processing, such as those using branch and bound algorithms.
+More cores can improve performance, especially for models requiring extensive parallel processing.
 For problems that solve faster with linear programming (LP) or mixed-integer programming (MIP) near the root node, higher clock speeds are preferable.

 • Memory (RAM):